-2018 - Sacramento Police Department changed policies and ordered rank-and-file officers to keep their body worn cameras and microphones on until the investigative or enforcement activity involving a member of the public has concluded, with fewer exceptions, after community outcry of the Stephon Clark police shooting.
+2018 - Sacramento Police Department changed policies and ordered rank-and-file officers to keep their body worn cameras and microphones on until the investigative or enforcement activity involving a member of the public has concluded, with few exceptions, after community outcry of the Stephon Clark police shooting.

-2018 - Sacramento County Board of Supervisors unanimously adopted a proposal that strengthened independent oversight of the Sheriff by stating that the Inspector General (IG) must "monitor" significant use of force incidents, including officer involved shootings and in-custody deaths, within the Sheriff's Department and report to the board.
-The adopted proposal also provides Supervisors the ability to request an independent investigation of these incidents.
-A few months earlier, the Sheriff unilaterally fired the IG after the IG was critical of the Sheriff's Department and said deputies fired an "excessive" and "unnecessary" number of rounds during a fatal shooting in 2017.
-The Sheriff blocked the IG from county premises and went to the board with a proposal to strip the IG of his ability to launch misconduct or use-of-force investigations of the department.
+2018 - Sacramento County Board of Supervisors unanimously adopted a proposal that strengthened independent oversight of the Sheriff by mandating that the Inspector General (IG) must "monitor" significant use of force incidents - including officer involved shootings and in-custody deaths - within the Sheriff's Department and that the IG must report those incidents to the Board.
+The adopted proposal also gives the Board the ability to request an independent investigation of those types of incidents.
+Prior to the Board adopting the proposal, the Sheriff unilaterally fired the IG after the IG was critical of the Sheriff's Department deputies for firing an "excessive" and "unnecessary" number of rounds during a fatal shooting in 2017.
+The Sheriff blocked the IG from County premises and asked the Board to strip the IG of his ability to launch misconduct or use-of-force investigations of the Sheriff's Department.